yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       See the
       :yocto_git:`local.conf.sample.extended </cgit/cgit.cgi/poky/tree/meta-poky/conf/local.conf.sample.extended>`
       file for additional information.
-Also, for information on creating an initramfs, see the ":ref:`building-an-initramfs-image`" section
-      in the Yocto Project Development Tasks Manual.
+Also, for information on creating an initramfs, see the ":ref:`dev-manual/dev-manual-common-tasks:building an initial ram filesystem (initramfs) image`" section in the Yocto Project Development Tasks Manual.

    :term:`INITRAMFS_LINK_NAME`